 Imagine a Fixer-Upper reveal with the incredible and striking interior finish when you plan the décor touches and accents inside the garage apartment.
 You can combine the practical and stylish in designing an amazing simple, comfortable, and efficient area.

 The wide glass-paned windows and floor-to-ceiling glass door in the Great Room of a Contemporary style 2-bedroom garage apartment provide spectacular views of the mountain range and large trees.
-Check out the dark wood trim on the windows and door (House Plan #196-1030).
+Check out the dark wood trim on the windows and door (Plan #196-1030).

-• Storage Space – and, plenty of it – is always a must in any home.
+Storage – and plenty of it – is always a must in any home.
 Don’t skimp on cabinets and drawers in the kitchen area and bedrooms.
 Think of installing coat hooks and bars behind closet doors as well as the bathroom.

 Top: The U-shape kitchen in a Contemporary style 2-bedroom garage apartment features lots of lower and upper cabinets for ample storage space.
 The large window allows abundant light to suffuse the kitchen space.
-Bottom: Recessed lights enhance the warm atmosphere (House Plan #196-1030).
+Bottom: Recessed lights enhance the warm atmosphere (Plan #196-1030).

 While a splash of color and something out-of-the-ordinary always make a space interesting, going with a smooth, muted white look can transform your garage apartment into something truly unique and stylish.
 Try the timeless white-on-white color palette in your bathroom and kitchen for a clean and uncluttered design.